United Nations Security Council Resolution 85

-United Nations Security Council Resolution 85, adopted on July 31, 1950, was the United Nations Security Council resolution which authorized the United Nations Command to support the Korean civilian population, and requested that specialized agencies, appropriate subsidiary bodies of the UN and appropriate non-governmental organizations support the UN Command in doing so.
-It was adopted at the 479th meeting after United Nations Security Council Resolution 84 was passed creating the unified command.
+The United Nations Security Council Resolution 85, adopted on 31 July 1950 by the United Nations Security Council (UNSC), authorized the United Nations Command (UNC) to support the Korean civilian population, and requested that specialized agencies, appropriate subsidiary bodies of the United Nations, and appropriate non-governmental organizations support the UN Command in doing so.
+It was adopted at the 479th meeting after UNSC Resolution 84 was passed creating the unified command.

-The selection of a commander was left to the President of the United States, who delegated the decision to the Joint Chiefs of Staff, who chose Douglas MacArthur as the first person to hold the position of the nascent administration.
+The selection of a commander of the unified command was left to the President of the United States, who delegated the decision to the Joint Chiefs of Staff, who chose Douglas A. MacArthur as the first person to hold the position of the nascent administration.

-The resolution was adopted with nine votes; the Socialist Federal Republic of Yugoslavia abstained.
-The Soviet Union was not present when voting took place, as they were protesting against the non-recognition of the newly formed People's Republic of China.
+The resolution was adopted with nine votes; the People's Federal Republic of Yugoslavia abstained.
+The Soviet Union was absent when voting took place, as they were boycotting the UN in protest of its non-recognition of the newly formed People's Republic of China by the United Nations.
+It was the final resolution adopted before the end of the Soviet boycott.